clusterio/clusterio/docs/managing-a-cluster.md

 Calling with an empty roles argument will remove all roles from the user.

-By default there's a roled named Admin which grants access to everything and a role named Player which grants a limited read access to the cluster, see [the section on roles](#roles) for more information about setting up roles and permissions.
+By default there's a roled named Cluster Admin which grants access to everything and a role named Player which grants a limited read access to the cluster, see [the section on roles](#roles) for more information about setting up roles and permissions.